claraworkman/containerized-sterling-labs/Containerized-Sterling-B2Bi-Lab-1/b2bi-lab-day-1.md

 0.2.
 Connect to the Bastion Server using the 'Bastion SSH connection' command provided and enter your password using the 'Bastion password' provided for both tabs.

+### Test access to the OpenShift web console
+0.3.
+Follow the OpenShift console link provided

+0.4.
+Select Log in with kube:admin

+0.5.
+Use the OpenShift credentials provided

 ## **1. Podman Demo: Build images with Podman**

 1.1.
 Install NPM (Node Package Manager)